kragorg/dng/chapters/2025-10-19 — Dungeons and Gardens.md

 Her face hardens.
 She thinks her response, focusing her will. *Our condolences.
 We are in Salsvault.
 Seeking the solution.*

 She waits, but there is no reply.
-“I was just informed by a Sending spell that Tulgi Lutan succumbed to the Frigid Woe.
+“A Sending spell just informed me: Tulgi Lutan has succumbed to the Frigid Woe.
 We’re running out of time,” she tells the others.
 No one speaks.
 The declaration hangs heavily in the air.

 After a few heartbeats, Gerhard shrugs.
 “We should continue our search.”

 As the others search the ruined library, Whisper spots a scroll case bobbing near the far wall.
 She retrieves it.
 Inside are two scrolls.
 “Kragor… what do you make of these?”

 “Detect Magic,” Kragor announces, looking them over.
-“Handy.
-Elara, Scarlet.
+“I have no need of these… but Elara, Scarlet… you may find them handy.
 Take one each.”

 There is one door left in the hall.
 One last loose end before they can rest.
 Whisper approaches it, her movements now filled with a weary deliberation.
 She finds no traps, no lock.